Nozarego: Religious Architecture

 Parish church of Santa Maria Assunta - sanctuary of Nostra Signora del Carmine and also the church of San Giacomo di Corte. the parish church of Nozarego was once yieldedto the Colombanian abbey in San Fruttuoso.
 Therefore, the events held here are similar to those done in San Fruttoso.

 It is unknown when the original church was actually constructed but it is known to have been before the year 1000.
 It was founded by the Benedictine Monks who came from the nearby abbey of San Fruttoso.
 The parish was then governed and in the jurisdiction of the Comoglian abbey and its abbot.
 Pope Innocent II established the land’s jurisdiction and Pope Alexander III confirmed in 1164.

 On the 8th of March 1550, Pope Julius III made a special papal decree which granted commendation to the admiral of Oneglia Andrea Doria and the parishes of Divo Martino di Portofino, San Giacomo di Corte and Nozarego.
 In 1602, a religious cult towards the Madonna del Carmine was spread by the church's new owners the Carmelites.

 On the 24th of January 1995, the patronage of the Doria family was cancelled by decree of the Sacred Congregation of the Council.
 This established the passage of the parish to the archdiocese of Genoa.
 This was passed on with other parished in the Tigullio area and Constituted the diocese of Chiavari in 1892.

 Provostery since 1919, it was erected to diocesan sanctuary on November 1, 1947.

 Church of Our Lady of Suffrage is the first place of worship in the hamlet, the first information concerning the church dates back to 2 July 1413 with the election of the parish priest Don Bartolomeo Guarello.
 With the building of the parish church of Santa Maria Assunta, the annexed Suffrage church became a subsidiary church.
 The structure consists of a single rectangular hall, without decorations or pictorial representations, leaning against the main body of the parish church of Nozarego.

 There are several, small chapels and other religious buildings in the area around Nozarego on many of the small paths within the mountains.

-Other buildings

-Directly opposite to the church there's a small eatery, the only other building in Nozarego that's not residential.